code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-30-spring-ws-https-client-server-example.md

     key-password: server-key-p455w0rd
 ```

-In order to quickly test if the setup was succesful, start Spring Boot by running below Maven command at the command prompt.
+In order to quickly test if the setup was successful, start Spring Boot by running below Maven command at the command prompt.

 ``` plaintext
 mvn spring-boot:run
 ```

-Open following URL in your browser and the service WSDL definition will now be server over HTTPS.
-Notice that your browser will probably flag the connection as being not secure (go ahead and accept an exception).
+Open below URL in your browser and the ticket agent service WSDL definition will now be served over HTTPS.

+> Notice that your browser will probably flag the connection as being not secure (go ahead and accept an exception).
 The reason for this is that we are using self-signed certificates which are by default untrusted by your browser.

 ``` plaintext
 https://localhost:9443/codenotfound/ws/ticketagent.wsdl